 What not to miss in the Ticino

-If your itinerary allows you to arrive and/or depart on one of the panoramic trains we'll highly recommend that: have a look at what the Bernina Express, Centovalli Railway and Gotthard Panorama Express have to offer.
+If your itinerary allows you to arrive and/or depart on one of the panoramic trains, we highly recommend that: have a look at what the Bernina Express, Centovalli Railway and Gotthard Panorama Express have to offer.
 During your stay, you can enjoy the scenery during boat rides on Lake Lugano or Lake Maggiore, visit wonderful viewing points overlooking the Alps and the lakes, and explore the towns and nature on foot.
 You'll need at least one boat ride, one viewing point and one walk to catch a glimpse of the wonderful canton of Ticino.
 You'll find our suggestions here.

 TOWNS IN THIS REGION